-When we think of greywater, it is just that, almost at least, in colour and is composed of various anthropogenic (human) and natural influences, such as, pathogens, nutrients and (nitrogen and phosphorus).
+When we think of greywater, it is just that, and is composed of various anthropogenic (human) and natural influences, such as, pathogens, nutrients and (nitrogen and phosphorus).
 Surface water contributes to this, as it carries suspended solids and other matter from road surfaces and various other contact points.
 The important factor to note is that drainage water is no different from any other water supply and is always usable for some purpose within certain quality ranges.

 The next blog adopts participatory solutions in dealing with water related encumbrances, through the eyes of refugees, their Weltanschauung and new understanding of drainage, SuDs.